• Skip to main content

 Be sure to pin this recipe to Pinterest so you have easy access to it, and if you make them, share a picture with me on Instagram and tell me which version you made!
 Tag me, I'm @delightfuladventures and my hashtag is #delightfuladventures.

-A plate of Vegan Gluten Free Maple Doughnuts sits on a blue place mat in the background on the left, in the foreground, one doughnut sits on a small white plate, a white cup sits off to the right in the background.
+A maple doughnut on a small white plate, a white cup sits off to the right of the plate.

 Print Recipe Pin Recipe SaveSaved!